ChelseaSchnider/GitHub-Jobs-App/README.md

 Open a new terminal cd into api folder -> type "node index.js" The following should appear
     "listening on port 5000"
+Numbers will start appearing under this, it is just the number of jobs found

 Open the Ubuntu terminal again, following should still be there 127.0.0.1:6379> -> type "get github" Lots of words should appear - these are all the jobs!
 Your app works!